Skip to content

 What should be done?

+When cooling systems need to be temporarily suspended, proper shutdown procedures are essential.
 The Health and Safety Executive’s (HSE) guidelines on Legionella control in these systems (HSG274) provides specific advice for the temporary shut-down of equipment.
-It recommends that if the system is to be kept out of use for under a month, biocide water treatment chemicals should be circulated through the system regularly – at minimum once a week.
-If the suspension of activity is going to be longer than one month then it should be drained and shut down in line with the site’s Legionella control scheme.
+It recommends that if the system is to be kept out of use for under a month, biocide water treatment chemicals should be circulated through the system regularly, at a minimum once a week.
+If the suspension of activity is going to be longer than one month, then it should be drained and shut down in line with the site’s Legionella control scheme.

 In addition, distilleries should look at their servicing schedules to make sure that regular checks and maintenance are still being carried out where necessary.
 This will help ensure an issue-free restart of the systems when operations resume.